mehdi-fathi/eloquent-filter/README.md

 ### Use in your controller

-Change your code on controller as like below example:
+Change your code on controller of laravel as like below example:

 ```php